awsdocs/aws-directory-service-admin-guide/doc_source/IAM_Auth_Access_Overview.md

 To learn more about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

-For a table showing all of the Amazon Cloud Directory or AWS Directory Service API actions and the resources that they apply to, see [Amazon Cloud Directory API Permissions: Actions, Resources, and Conditions Reference](UsingWithDS_IAM_CD_ResourcePermissions.md) or [AWS Directory Service API Permissions: Actions, Resources, and Conditions Reference](UsingWithDS_IAM_ResourcePermissions.md)\.
+For a table showing all of the AWS Directory Service API actions and the resources that they apply to, see [AWS Directory Service API Permissions: Actions, Resources, and Conditions Reference](UsingWithDS_IAM_ResourcePermissions.md)\.

 ## Specifying Conditions in a Policy<a name="SpecifyingIAMPolicyConditions_DS"></a>